Skip to main content

 Social Dimensions of Natural Colonisation

-This research examines land manager behaviour (i.e. uptake) and perspectives on woodland creation through natural processes.
-Elliot focuses on language and communication, designing and facilitating workshops with industry stakeholders and interviewing diverse land managers.
-Elliot performs thematic and content analysis using NVivo software.
-A related journal paper is under review in People and Nature.
+This research examines land manager behaviours and perspectives on woodland creation through natural processes.
+Elliot leads a work stream evidencing the experiences of land managers who have implemented natural colonisation in England.
+He has also worked extensively on another work stream exploring policy language and communication, designing and facilitating workshops with industry stakeholders, and interviewing a diversity of land managers.
+Elliot regularly evidences his proficiency with NVivo software through this work.
+Elliot is also cited as an author for a related journal paper which is under review in People and Nature.

 Tree Health Pilot Evaluation